signalfx/signalfx-agent/README.md

 additional dependencies required.
 This means that the agent should work on any relatively modern Linux distribution (kernel version 2.6+).

+> **Note:** The agent is incompatible on Linux systems with SELinux enabled.
+> Check the documentation for your distribution to learn how to disable SELinux.

 The agent is also available on Windows in standalone form.
 It contains its own Python runtime.
 The agent supports Windows Server 2012 and above.